wp-plugins/atcontent/readme.txt

 #### Quote of the day ####

-The way is not in the sky.
-The way is in the heart.
+The great artist is a slave to his ideals.

-Buddha
+Christian Nestell Bovee

 == Examples ==